archiehull/Programming-Portfolio-1/Summative Assessment 5.md

 - [ ] [:speech_balloon: Express new semantics](#semantics)
 - [ ] [:thought_balloon: Reflect on what you have learnt](#reflection)

-## Splitting strings
+## Splitting and Extracting strings

-Using the *".Split"* suffix, spaces can be used to seperate a string of text into an array, where each element is a word.
+Using the *".Split"* suffix, spaces can be used to seperate a string of text and extract into an array, where each element is a word.

 For example :